 That night (our last on board, sob) we dine in the ship’s specialty restaurant, East to West, which offers a tantalising Asian-inspired menu.

-Our first cruise has been fabulous, and I can’t wait to try another one.
+Our first Saga mini-cruise has been fabulous, and I can’t wait to try another, longer cruise.
 We leave the ship feeling truly pampered, with new friends and a little extra padding, as well as a plethora of trolls, soft toys, Danish biscuits, and a lot of absolutely amazing memories.

 I wasn’t sure if cruising would be for me, but I was surprised how easy it was to get around on a ship.
 I have limited mobility, but it was incredibly accessible, so I could maintain my independence.